 If you asked me about the conjectures, I’d say they both sound very plausible, and I’m in good company.
 Number theory giants G. H. Hardy and John Littlewood made these two conjectures in the same 1923 paper, but they are not both true.
 In 1974, Ian Richards published a paper showing that the second contradicts the first and posits that the first is more likely.
 Today, number theorists generally assume the first, the k-tuple conjecture, and many proofs are contingent on the conjecture.

-Based on the consensus of number theorists and the many, many computations that seem to support the k-tuple conjecture, I have reluctantly come to accept the fact that somewhere up there, in the vast expanse of primes, a cluster sits there outweighs the first chunk of prime numbers.
+Based on the consensus of number theorists and the many, many computations that seem to support the k-tuple conjecture, I have reluctantly come to accept the fact that somewhere up there, in the vast expanse of primes, a cluster sits there that outweighs the first chunk of prime numbers.